E85 GUIDES • FEBRUARY 2026

 We tested every E85 app so you don't have to.
 Most are junk.
 Here's what we found.

 If you've ever driven 30 minutes to an E85 station only to find it closed, converted to a Starbucks, or carrying fuel that tests at 65% instead of 85%, you know the pain.
-Every E85 finder app promises accurate data.
+Every E85 finder promises accurate data.
+Every E85 locator app claims to have up-to-date stations.
 Almost none deliver.

-We spent weeks testing every major E85 locator app on the market.
+We spent weeks testing every major E85 gas station app on the market.
 We drove to stations, verified data, tested ethanol percentages, and read hundreds of forum complaints from frustrated users.
 The results?
-Most E85 apps are, as one CorvetteForum user put it, "junk."
+Most E85 finder apps are, as one CorvetteForum user put it, "junk."

 But there's finally one that works.
 Here's our complete breakdown.

 Before we get to the rankings, you need to understand why finding E85 is so frustrating.
-Three core problems plague every app:
+Three core problems plague every E85 finder on the market:

 Problem #1: Outdated station data.
 Most apps pull from the government's NREL database, which updates quarterly at best.
 Stations close, get bought out, or stop carrying E85—and apps don't know for months.